 - And your “Trending JSS,” which we calculate by adding your average JSS for the past 6 months with your average JSS for the past 3 months, then divide in half.

-Keep in mind, your score may go up or down as your old contract outcomes age and move into another of the four calculations.
-Rest assured that any movement in your score (either up or down) has taken into account both recent activity and activity over a longer period of time (up to 24 months).
+Note that any movement in this score (either up or down) reflects both recent activity and activity over a longer period of time (up to 24 months).

 Your JSS can change for a number of reasons, even without recent activity.
 Your best JSS score will be displayed based on the rolling windows when it is calculated.
-Sometimes, new contracts are added.
+Sometimes, new contracts are added that impact your JSS.
 Other times, old activity is aged out.